Schoendu/TrackingR/README.md

 TrackingR

-GPS tracking data analysis with R
+GPS tracking data analysis with R.
+The scripts will be grouped by different categories.